sourcegraph/about/handbook/engineering/career-development/talent-review-process.md

 The Engineering Manager will complete a promotion request using the [promotion request template](https://docs.google.com/document/d/1DHyPtIooi0J2426iemzzTqLle9UBasrqLZPGET1O7Sc/edit) and submit it for approval.

-Following approval from to the relevant decision-makers (EM, Director, VP), the promotion request is forwarded to the relevant teammates in PeopleOps (refer to [People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)) for confirmation.
-Once confirmed by PeopleOps the promotion can be communicated to the teammate.
+Following approval from the relevant decision-makers (EM, Director, VP), the promotion request is forwarded to the relevant teammates in PeopleOps (refer to [People Ops Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)) for confirmation.
+Once confirmed by PeopleOps the promotion can be communicated to the teammate using the [promotion confirmation template](https://docs.google.com/document/d/1mkdJI6cSXWIHthSN_KQKBFSfxs9RQUg_4VCvwmk8FJQ/edit).

 Decisions regarding promotions are prioritized by the decision-makers, and made quickly.
 Promotions are communicated back to the ICs in a timely manner.